 The following lists of rights are given to ensure the parent's awareness of regulations about the evaluation of and/or special instruction which may be offered to his/her child.
-Should the parent have any questions, contact the Lake Central School Corporation at (219) 365-8507 or the West Lake Special Education Cooperative at (219) 865-1171.
+Should the parent have any questions, contact the Lake Central School Corporation at (219) 365-8507.
 The parent also has the right to meet with the Superintendent or designee and/or the local Board to resolve objections to either evaluation or educational placement.

-• Organizations and agencies which the parent may contact to obtain assistance with evaluation/placement questions include, but are not limited to the following:
+Organizations and agencies which the parent may contact to obtain assistance with evaluation/placement questions include, but are not limited to the following: